bellabf/cv/README.md

 # About me

 I fell in love with data science and statistics while studying for my undergraduate degree in Biological Science.
 I have, since then, completely turned to data analysis.
-I believe in harvesting the power of machine learning to solve problems (and luckily, biology is full of them!). **I am interested applying ML in personalized healthcare, oncology, imaging, biomarkers, and algorithm development** .
+I believe in harvesting the power of machine learning to solve problems (and luckily, biology is full of them!). **I am interested in algorithm development and applying ML in personalized healthcare, oncology, imaging, and biomarkers** .
 I am currently pursuing a master’s degree in bioinformatics (focused on computational and mathematical biology), and I am actively looking for an M2 internship.

 # Technical Skills